codingo/VHostScan/README.md

 ## Key Benefits

-* Quickly highlight unqiue content in catch-all scenarios
+* Quickly highlight unique content in catch-all scenarios
 * Locate the outliers in catch-all scenarios where results have dynamic content on the page (such as the time)
 * Identify aliases by tweaking the unique depth of matches
 * Wordlist supports standard words and a variable to input a base hostname (for e.g. dev.%s from the wordlist would be run as dev.BASE_HOST)